opicrayz-afk/Ios-Web-App/README.md

 └── build.sh
 ```

-`ViewController` enables JavaScript, default WebKit DOM storage, inline/PiP media, and autoplay; it handles `input[type=file]` using the document picker for images, audio, and video. iOS requests Camera/Microphone/Photo Library permissions when the app opens; on iOS 15+, the `crayzkeystore.vercel.app` page also receives WebKit authorization for `getUserMedia`.
+`ViewController` enables JavaScript, default WebKit DOM storage, inline/PiP media, and autoplay; it handles `input[type=file]` using the document picker for images, audio, and video. iOS requests Camera/Microphone/Photo Library permissions when the app opens; on iOS 15+, the `yourwebsitelink` page also receives WebKit authorization for `getUserMedia`.
 Files are selected one by one for absolute compatibility with the iOS 13–16 Theos SDK. `Info.plist` is declared as a bundle resource so Theos places it at the exact root of the `.app`—a mandatory requirement for the IPA to be installed and opened.

 ## Prerequisites on macOS